CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/run-vm/run_cmaq_c6a.8xlarge.md

 `cd /shared/build/openmpi_gcc/CMAQ_v54+/CCTM/scripts/`

-### Use lscpu to confirm that there are 16 cores on the c6a.8xlarge ec2 instance that was created with hyperthreading turned off.
+### Use lscpu to verify number of cores

+Verify that there are 16 cores on the c6a.8xlarge ec2 instance that was created with hyperthreading turned off.

 `lscpu`